Skip to content

 • Cyclobenzaprine

 • Cyclobenzaprine is a nonbenzodiazepine.
-It can treat muscle spasms with serious muscle conditions when a person combines it with rest and physical therapy.
+It can treat muscle spasms with severe muscle conditions when a person combines it with rest and physical therapy.

 • Amrix, Flexeril, and Fexmid are the brand names of this drug.
 Its sedative properties limit its use during the day.
 Common side effects may include dizziness, irritability, confusion, and headache.